sumit784/Lawyer-Client-Management-System/README.md

 ## Disclaimer
 This project is Licensed.
-Any use for Academic/Industry purposes need a written application to the author.
+Any use for Academic/Industry purposes will require a written application to the author.

 ## License
 See the updated terms and conditions of the license at https://opensource.org/licenses/BSD-3-Clause